-San Antonio Cephalohematoma Birth Injury Lawyer
+San Antonio Infant Cephalohematoma Lawyer

-San Antonio Birth Injury Lawyers for Cephalohematoma
+San Antonio Cephalohematoma Attorney

 Newborn cephalohematoma is one of many types of birth injuries that can occur during a difficult labor and delivery.
 This injury occurs when blood pools between the baby’s scalp and skull.
 The most common newborn cephalohematoma symptom is a large, soft bulge on the head.
 While this birth injury may sound (and look) terrifying, it’s actually considered fairly minor by most medical professionals.
 However, a cephalohematoma can come with potential complications, especially when medical negligence is involved.
 Below, San Antonio birth injury lawyers at Janicek Law explain the basics of cephalohematomas and whether or not you have grounds to sue for this injury.

-If you or your baby have suffered any kind of birth injury due to medical malpractice, it’s crucial that you speak with an experienced lawyer at Janicek Law.
+If you or your baby have suffered any kind of birth injury due to medical malpractice, it’s crucial that you speak with an experienced medical malpractice lawyer at Janicek Law.
 We can review the facts of your case, defend your legal rights, and help you determine the best course of action.
 Call 210-366-4949 to schedule a free consultation today.

 What is a Cephalohematoma?